Egg Donor - New York City

 Egg Donation NYC: Logistics of Donating Eggs in New York City

-The first step is to fill out the online egg donor application, just like for any other women considering donating their eggs.
-If you match what we are looking for, we will contact you to set up a Skype interview with one of our clinical coordinators.
-If you pass this initial screening interview, you will be invited to another Skype interview with one of our physicians.
+The first step is to fill out the online egg donor application, just like for any other women considering donating eggs.
+If you match what we are looking for, we will contact you to set up a video interview with one of our clinical coordinators.
+If you pass this initial screening interview, you will be invited to another video interview with one of our physicians.